Historic homestead offering Alaskan hospitality since 1959!

 The Employee Experience

 Our lodge is operated by a staff of 4 plus myself and my significant other and our 2 Australian Shepard sidekicks, Loki and Thor.
 You will see us working right alongside you as we take a hands-on approach to the care of the Lodge.
 It is why we truly value good work ethic and team members who appreciate the outdoors and providing guests an opportunity to share a bit of Alaskan history.
-It's a fun place to be with no drama and incredible views.
+It's a fun inclusive place to be with no drama and incredible views.

 Over the years our best teams have been those that love to share their enthusiasm for the area with the guests and take advantage of all the great activities Denali has to offer.
 Our staff are important members of our team and we value your input and reward hard work, initiative, and energy.
-We do not require official uniforms and encourage our staff to wear appropriate attire that represents and encourages getting outside.
+We do not require official uniforms yet encourage our staff to wear appropriate attire that represents and encourages getting outside.
 In fact, at times our team may resemble more of an REI Catalog or Outdoor Magazine scene then your traditional hospitality brochure.

 Feedback from past team members: